rajinikanthvadla-ai/kubernetes-ai-log-analysis-rca-slack-bot/README.md

-# Kubernetes AI Log Analysis RCA Slack Bot
+# Kubernetes AI Log Analysis RCA Slack Bot..

 This project provides a comprehensive solution for monitoring Kubernetes clusters, analyzing logs, and performing root cause analysis using AI.
 It includes a Slack bot for easy interaction and a load generator for testing.